Medically reviewed by Drugs.com. Last updated on May 2, 2022.

 How is iritis diagnosed?

-Your caregiver will ask about your symptoms and when they started.
+Your healthcare provider will ask about your symptoms and when they started.
 You may also need any of the following tests:

-- Slit-lamp exam: Your caregiver shines a bright light in your eye to check for inflammation.
+- A slit-lamp exam helps your healthcare provider have a better view of the inside of your eye.
+Your provider will shine a bright light in your eye to check for inflammation.
 You may need eyedrops to dilate your pupils.
-This helps your caregiver have a better view of the inside of your eye.

-- Tonometry: This test measures your eye pressure.
-Your eyes are numbed with eyedrops and your caregiver touches your eyes with an instrument.
-Or, a puff of air is blown into your eyes and the pressure is measured with a light.
+- Tonometry is a test that measures your eye pressure.
+Your eyes will be numbed with eyedrops.
+Then your healthcare provider will touch your eyes with an instrument.
+A puff of air may be blown into your eyes.
+The pressure is measured with a light.

 How is iritis treated?

 Iritis may go away on its own.
-You may need any of the following treatments:
+If it continues, you may need any of the following:

-- Cycloplegics: These eyedrops dilate your pupil and relax your eye muscles.
+- Cycloplegic eyedrops dilate your pupil and relax your eye muscles.
 This helps decrease pain and light sensitivity.